Berkeley Castle: Later history

-In 1384 Katherine, Lady Berkeley, founded a school.
-This school still exists.
-It was unusual to found a school and she was one of the first people to found a small fully endowed school.
+In 1384 Katharine, Lady Berkeley, founded Katharine Lady Berkeley's School; such colleges were unusual in medieval times and Lady Berkeley was one of the first in England to found a small fully endowed school.

-In the 14th century, the Great Hall was given a new roof and it is here the last court jester in England, Dickie Pearce, died after falling from the Minstrels' gallery.
-His tomb is in St Mary's churchyard which stands besides the castle.
-Adjoining the Great Hall was the Chapel of St Mary (now the morning room) with its painted wooden vaulted ceilings and a biblical passage, written in Norman French.
+In the 14th century, the Great Hall was given a new roof and it is here the last court jester in England, Dickie Pearce, died after falling from the minstrels' gallery.
+His tomb is in St Mary's churchyard, adjacent to the castle.
+Adjoining the Great Hall was the Chapel of St Mary (now the Morning Room) with its painted wooden vaulted ceilings and a biblical passage, written in Norman French.

-A dispute about the ownership of Berkeley Castle between Thomas Talbot, 2nd Viscount Lisle, and William Berkeley, 2nd Baron Berkeley, lead to the Battle of Nibley Green.
+A dispute about the ownership of Berkeley Castle between Thomas Talbot, 2nd Viscount Lisle, and William Berkeley, 2nd Baron Berkeley, led to the Battle of Nibley Green.

-In the late 16th century Queen Elizabeth I visited the castle and played bowls on the bowling green.
+Henry VIII and Anne Boleyn visited Berkeley in August 1535, after staying at Gloucester.
+In the late 16th century Queen Elizabeth I visited the castle and played bowls on its bowling green.

 During the First English Civil War, the castle was held by a Royalist garrison and was captured in 1645 by a Parliamentarian force under Colonel Thomas Rainsborough; after a short siege that saw cannon being fired at point-blank range from the adjacent church roof of Saint Mary the Virgin, the garrison surrendered.
-As was usual the walls were left breached after this siege, but the Berkeley family were allowed to retain ownership on condition that they never repaired the damage to the Keep and Outer Bailey; this is still enforced today by the Act of Parliament drawn up at the time.
+As was usual the walls were left breached after this siege, but the Berkeley family were allowed to retain ownership on condition that they never repair the damage to the keep and outer bailey.
 According to the Pevsner Architectural Guides the breach is partially filled by a subsequent 'modern' rebuild, but this only amounts to a low garden wall, to stop people falling 28 feet from the Keep Garden, the original Castle's "motte".

 In the early 18th century the 4th Earl of Berkeley planted a pine that was reputed to have been grown from a cutting taken from a tree at the Battle of Culloden.
-Between 1748 and 1753 the tower on the top of the Church of St Mary, Berkeley, was demolished and rebuilt beside the church so that it would not impede the clear line of fire from the castle.
+Between 1748 and 1753 the church tower of St Mary's, Berkeley, was demolished and rebuilt beside the church so that it would not impede the clear line of fire from the castle.
 In the early 20th century the 8th Earl of Berkeley repaired and remodelled parts of the castle and added a new porch in the same Gothic style as the rest of the building.

 A restoration appeal was launched in 2006 to raise £5.5 million needed to renovate and restore the Norman building.
-The castle is the third-oldest continuously occupied castle in England, after the royal fortresses of the Tower of London and Windsor Castle, and the oldest to be continuously owned and occupied by the same family.
-It contains an antique four-poster bed that has been identified as the piece of furniture that has remained the longest in continuous use in the UK by the same family.
+The castle is the third-oldest continuously occupied castle in England, after the royal fortresses of the Tower of London and Windsor Castle, and the oldest to be continuously family-owned and occupied.
+It contains an antique four-poster bed that has been identified as the piece of furniture remaining longest in continuous use in the Great Britain by the same family.

+The Berkeley Castle Charitable Trust received a grant from the Cotswolds LEADER Programme in 2022; the funds were used to help renovate the Education Room.